Electricity Laws and Incentives in Nebraska

 Nebraska's National Electric Vehicle Infrastructure (NEVI) Planning

-The U.S. Department of Transportation’s (DOT) NEVI Formula Program requires the Nebraska Department of Transportation (NDOT) to submit an annual EV Infrastructure Deployment Plan (Plan) to the DOT and U.S. Department of Energy (DOE) Joint Office of Energy and Transportation (Joint Office), describing how the state intends to distribute NEVI funds.
+The U.S. Department of Transportation’s (DOT) NEVI Formula Program requires the Nebraska Department of Transportation (NDOT) to submit an annual electric vehicle (EV) Infrastructure Deployment Plan (Plan) to the DOT and U.S. Department of Energy Joint Office of Energy and Transportation (Joint Office), describing how the state intends to distribute NEVI funds.
 The submitted plans must be established according to NEVI guidance.

 For more information about Nebraska’s NEVI planning process, see the NDOT NEVI website.
 To review Nebraska’s NEVI plan, see the Joint Office State Plans for EV Charging website.